Comparison of Unicode encodings: Compression schemes

 BOCU-1 and SCSU are two ways to compress Unicode data.
 Their encoding relies on how frequently the text is used.
 Most runs of text use the same script; for example, Latin, Cyrillic, Greek and so on.
 This normal use allows many runs of text to compress down to about 1 byte per code point.
 These stateful encodings make it more difficult to randomly access text at any position of a string.

 These two compression schemes are not as efficient as other compression schemes, like zip or bzip2.
 Those general-purpose compression schemes can compress longer runs of bytes to just a few bytes.
 The SCSU and BOCU-1 compression schemes will not compress more than the theoretical 25% of text encoded as UTF-8, UTF-16 or UTF-32.
 Other general-purpose compression schemes can easily compress to 10% of original text size.
 The general-purpose schemes require more complicated algorithms and longer chunks of text for a good compression ratio.

 Unicode Technical Note #14 contains a more detailed comparison of compression schemes.

 Historical: UTF-5 and UTF-6

 Proposals have been made for a UTF-5 and UTF-6 for the internationalization of domain names (IDN).
 The UTF-5 proposal used a base 32 encoding, where Punycode is (among other things, and not exactly) a base 36 encoding.
 The name UTF-5 for a code unit of 5 bits is explained by the equation 2^{5} = 32.
+Section 2, "UTF-5 definition", of the RFC clarifies the unusual structure of UTF-5:

+In UTF-5, each character is encoded using a sequence of 1 to 8 octets. [...]
+Take note that UTF-5 is not a sequence of quintets but a sequence of octets where each octets are in the alphanumeric range.
+Alpha numeric is defined as A to V (uppercase only) and 0 to 9 in this context.

 The UTF-6 proposal added a running length encoding to UTF-5; here 6 simply stands for UTF-5 plus 1.

 The IETF IDN WG later adopted the more efficient Punycode for this purpose.